Table of Content

 The thought of wearing a night guard might be a little intimidating, but we’re here to help put your mind at rest.
 We’ve put together a helpful guide to answer all your questions — and make choosing the right night guard for you a breeze.

-What Exactly Is a Night Guard, Anyway?
+What Does a Night Guard Do, Anyway?

 We know: the name makes it sound like some sort of sentry who stands watch over you as you slumber.
 And while that’s not completely true, it’s not entirely false, either.